arangodb/spring-boot-starter/demo/README.md

 nedStark.getChildren().forEach(System.out::println);
 ```

-After executing the demo again we can see the following console output:
+After executing the demo again, you can see the following console output:

 ```
 ## These are the children of Character [id=2547, name=Ned, surname=Stark, alive=false, age=41]: